influxdata/docs-v2/content/influxdb/cloud/upgrade/from-v2.md

 _For more information about managing tokens and token types, see [Manage tokens](/influxdb/cloud/security/tokens/)._

 ## Set up influx CLI connection configurations
-The `influx` command line interface (CLI) lets you configure connection configurations that automatically provides **host**, **organization**, and **authentication token** credentials to CLI commands.
+The `influx` command line interface (CLI) lets you create connection configurations that automatically provides **host**, **organization**, and **authentication token** credentials to CLI commands.
 Use the `influx` CLI packaged with InfluxDB OSS 2.x and the